Cheeden/tp/docs/DeveloperGuide.md

    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.

 1. _{ more test cases …​ }_

+### Viewing lesson progress

+1. Viewing lesson progress for a student

+   1. Prerequisites: List all persons using the `list` command.
+Multiple persons in the list.
+At least one person has lesson progress records.

+   1. Test case: `viewprogress 1`<br>
+      Expected: A popup window appears showing the lesson progress for the 1st student.
+The window displays a table with columns "Date" and "Remarks".
+If the student has lesson progress records, they are shown in the table.
+Success message shown in the status message.

+   1. Test case: `viewprogress 0`<br>
+      Expected: No window is shown.
+Error details shown in the status message: "Invalid command format! ...".
+Status bar remains the same.

+   1. Test case: `viewprogress`<br>
+      Expected: Similar to previous - error message about invalid command format.

+   1. Test case: `viewprogress x` (where x is larger than the list size)<br>
+      Expected: No window is shown.
+Error message: "The student index provided is invalid."

+   1. Other incorrect viewprogress commands to try: `viewprogress -1`, `viewprogress abc`<br>
+      Expected: Similar error messages about invalid format or index.

+1. Viewing lesson progress when student has no records

+   1. Prerequisites: Ensure a student in the list has no lesson progress records (newly added student).

+   1. Test case: `viewprogress 1` (assuming 1st student has no lesson progress)<br>
+      Expected: Popup window appears but the table is empty.
+Success message shown.

+1. _{ more test cases …​ }_